EliasHolzmann/Impostux/README.md

 This is a Among Us private server selector for Steam on Linux.
 It automagically allows for server selection while starting Among Us.
 If you also want to use it, follow these steps:

+# 0. Necessary dependencies:
+- gnome-terminal (would probably also work with other terminal emulators if code for them is added – Pull requests are welcome!)
+- dig

 # 1. Clone
 Clone the repository.
 Enter a terminal and type: